TheAbubakrAbu/Sabacc-Droid/README.md

-# Sabacc Droid - Corellian Spike and Kessel Versions
+# Sabacc Droid - Discord Bot

+## Corellian Spike and Kessel Versions

 Welcome to the **Sabacc Droid**!
 This project brings the classic Star Wars card game Sabacc to life with two exciting versions: